10up/ElasticPress/readme.txt

 __Comments__: Indexes your comments and provides a widget with type-ahead search functionality.
 It works with WooCommerce product reviews out-of-the-box.

 Please refer to [Github](https://github.com/10up/ElasticPress) for detailed usage instructions and documentation.
+FAQs and tutorials can be also found on our [support site](https://elasticpress.zendesk.com/hc/en-us).

 == Installation ==
 1. First, you will need to properly [install and configure](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup.html) Elasticsearch.